lloydtwum/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-this displays the results of breath to the power of love
+this converts a number from base 2 to base 10